The Roman marriage ban prohibited marriage for serving Roman soldiers

 Real world citizens of the first century Roman Empire, in which Matthew and Luke put the Greek word pais in the mouth of the Centurion, would not have missed the idiomatic implications of pais.
-Using pais to describe the servant of a Roman centurion in the first century is like saying:
+Using the Greek word pais to describe the servant of a Roman centurion is like exclaiming:

 Our Common Sense Conclusion

-One does not have to be gay or theologically liberal to believe that Matthew, Luke and the Holy Spirit intended the story of the Roman Centurion and his pais as a lesson in how to treat those whom many view as social outcasts.
+One need not be gay or theologically liberal to believe that Matthew, Luke and the Holy Spirit intended the story of the Roman Centurion and his pais as a lesson in how to treat those whom many choose to view as social outcasts.

 Helpful links to additional information

 Was the centurion really gay?

 Is there a gay centurion